lmc-eu/spirit-design-system/docs/inline-svg.md

-# How to use inline SVG in components
+# How to Use Inline SVG in Components

 In some cases, you might want use SVG icons in components.
 It is Possible.
 For these cases, we have prepared `SvgExtension` with function `inlineSvg`.